onidoru/goemon/README.md

 ## Goemon

-Goemon is a compiler from Ruby language to NASM assembly using Golang.
-In the process of development some large changes, as a grammar and lexic parts of the compiler may occur.
+Goemon is a C--- interpreter, written in a pure Golang.
+Kind of same to the Monkey language, but has significant improvements, such as block statements, grammar rules and variable redefinitions.